ryancahildebrandt/siftr/README.md

 ## Outputs

 - [SIFtR](https://rhildebrandt.shinyapps.io/siftr/) Shiny app.
 The vocabulary has been kept to a 300,000 out of the full 1.5m words, due to memory constraints on unpaid Shiny projects.
 If you need a larger vocabulary, the full 1.5m word embeddings load with 8GB of memory no problem.
+- siftr R package, which includes the SIF implementation and associated embedding and frequency data. devtools::install_github("ryancahildebrandt/siftr")